fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 Fellowships see their staked $POLN tokens unlocked and returned, marking successful project execution.

 Contractors receive their due payment as per agreed-upon milestones or invoicing schedules, ensuring timely and fair compensation for services rendered.

+## Handling Project Duration Exceedance

+### Completion & Success Acknowledgment

+If a project is approaching or has exceeded its original duration but all parties are in agreement with the work's quality and direction, the current project should be marked as successfully completed.

+This allows for the distribution of the locked funds: fellowship members receive their fees, the staked $POLN is returned, and the initiator obtains its reward.

+### Initiating a Continuation Project

+In cases where more time is required to achieve the final goal or to continue with new phases, a new project should be initiated.

+The initiator can create a follow-up project that can be seen as a continuation of the previous one.

+This "sequel" project can be templated from the previous one for efficiency, with adjustments made to reflect the new scope, duration, and conditions.

+### Transparency & Transition

+The transition from the original to the continuation project should be seamless and transparent.
+Notifications should be sent to all involved parties to ensure clarity.

+It's advantageous as this process reduces the risks associated with longer projects and ensures regular assessment and rewards distribution.

+### Benefits

+By treating the need for extra time as a new project, both the initiator and the fellowship can regularly reassess conditions, preventing any potential drift in objectives.

+This structure also ensures timely payouts, rewards, and a consistent sense of accomplishment and progression for all parties involved.

 ## Project Failure Scenarios